icholy/Absolution/README.md

 manager.initialize(/* options */);
 ```

-By default, the manager will walk the entire DOM and `Manager#register` Elements which have an
+By default, the manager will walk the entire DOM and register Elements which have an
 `a-rect` or `a-style` attribute.
 This behaviour is configured via an options object passed
 into the `Manager#initialize` method.